trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashboards.md

 Monitor the following live in easy charts with Click Through to more drilldown.

-1. total 24-hr bandwidth with yesterdays chart for comparison
+1. Total 24-hr bandwidth with yesterdays chart for comparison
-2. alert counts, total volume
-3. topper hosts, apps, external hosts
-4. system performance,
+2. Data Volume
+3. In and Out Volume
+4. System performance including Memory, CPU, and Packet drop percentage.
-5. security alert trends
+5. Security alert trends and alert count
+6. Top hosts
+7. Top apps

 ![](images/dashboards/live-dashboard-1.png)
 *Live 1-min network traffic and security summary*